 Applicants from 24 Pasadena area schools participated in the 2019 Royal Court Interview process.
 Volunteer members of the Tournament of Roses’ Queen and Court Committee made its selections based on a number of criteria including public speaking ability, academic achievement, youth leadership, and community and school involvement.

-The grand finale for the Royal Court will be riding on the Royal Court float in the 130th Rose Parade® presented by Honda and attending the 105th Rose Bowl Game® presented by Northwestern Mutual, both on Tuesday, January 1, 2019
+The 2019 Royal Court attended various community and media functions, serving as ambassadors of the Tournament of Roses, the Pasadena community, and the greater Los Angeles area.
+Their reign culminated riding on the Royal Court float in the 30th Rose Parade® presented by Honda and attending the 105th Rose Bowl Game® presented by Northwestern Mutual, both on Tuesday, January 1, 2019.

 2019 ROYAL COURT (from left to right):

 Helen Susan Rossi (Flintridge Preparatory School), Sherry Xiaorui Ma (San Marino High School), Micaela Sue McElrath (Westridge School), Ashley Symone Hackett (John Muir High School), Rose Queen Louise Deser Siskel (Sequoyah High School), Lauren Michele Baydaline (Westridge School), and Rucha S. Kadam (La Cañada High School)

 101ST ROSE QUEEN CORONATION & PRESENTATION OF THE 2019 ROYAL COURT

 2019 ROYAL COURT FINALISTS

 BENEFITS OF BEING ON THE ROYAL COURT

 - Immerse yourself in an organization dedicated to hands-on volunteerism and discover opportunities to connect with and give back to your local community